guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 ### 4. Experiments

-In this section we describe detail of experiment parameters and list the experiment result.
+In this section we describe detail of experiment parameters and list the experiment results.

 #### 4.1 Experiment Results